Document Guide — Certificate of Residence

 USCIS · State Authorities Route A

-Authentication route Route A — Translator-Certified; notary route to be checked against receiving authority instructions Workflow (1) Apostille from MOFA → (2) Certification of Translation Accuracy attached Notary public Usually not requested for gyoseishoshi-issued translation certification; confirm against receiving authority instructions Legal basis USCIS: 8 CFR §103.2(b)(3) — translator's signed certification of competence and accuracy may be used, subject to the filing context Validity period Within 12 months of issuance is commonly used; confirm for the filing context
+Authentication route Route A — Translator-Certified; notary route to be checked against receiving authority instructions Workflow (1) Apostille from MOFA → (2) Certification of Translation Accuracy attached Notary public Usually not requested for gyoseishoshi-issued translation certification; confirm against receiving authority instructions Legal basis USCIS: 8 CFR §103.2(b)(3) — translator's signed certification of competence and accuracy may be used, subject to the filing context Validity period Validity depends on the receiving authority and filing context.
+A recently issued certificate is recommended for proof-of-address use.

-Common use cases USCIS filings of all types (I-130, I-485, I-129F, N-400) · state-level driver's license updates (proof of foreign address) · IRS tax filings (Foreign Address Report) · state tax filings · US bank account opening · real estate transactions requiring proof of address
+Common use cases Common USCIS filings (I-130, I-485, I-129F, N-400) · state-level driver's license updates (proof of foreign address) · IRS tax filings (Foreign Address Report) · state tax filings · US bank account opening · real estate transactions requiring proof of address

 🇬🇧